-The MIT Energy Initiative (MITEI) recently reached its fifth anniversary.
-It was built according to a template laid out in the 2006 Report of the Energy Research Council commissioned by President Hockfield.
+The MIT Energy Initiative (MITEI) was built according to a template laid out in the 2006 Report of the Energy Research Council commissioned by President Hockfield.
 The report called for new approaches to multidisciplinary research, education across school and department boundaries, a more energy efficient campus reached in part through student-led projects, and outreach to the policy world through technically grounded analysis.
 It also emphasized the importance of another MIT strength—partnering with industry as a prime locus for the clean energy transformation needed to address economic, environmental, and security concerns associated with the current energy system.

 Drawing on the recommendations in that report, MITEI was launched in the fall of 2006, creating a new platform for highly focused energy-related activity at MIT.

 In addition to the current areas of focus on research, education, and outreach, MITEI was also responsible for creating the campus energy program, which sought major reductions in campus-wide energy use, utilizing the campus as a learning laboratory.
 Among the activities MITEI facilitated were energy system upgrades, student-run projects to reduce energy use and emissions, on-campus testing of specific innovative measures, a major study to look at all options and web postings of resulting guidelines for use by other universities and institutions.
 The MIT Office of Sustainability, launched in 2014, now leads campus energy efforts.